Curious about vegetarian myths and vegetarian facts? Find out the vegetarian myth that's the biggest, plus vegan facts too!

-Worry you won't feel satisfied without chicken, beef, or seafood on your plate?
-Even though plant-based foods are often packed with health benefits, many people still feel hesitant about going meatless.
+Worried you won't feel satisfied without chicken, beef, or seafood on your plate?
+Even though plant-based foods are often packed with health benefits, many people still feel hesitant about going meatless and starting a pescatarian, vegetarian, or vegan diet.

 Myth: Tofu is Bad for You